zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 scp -r project/ zmcnulty@mox.hyak.uw.edu:/gscratch/stf/zmcnulty
 ```

-This copies the entire project/ folder from my local machine (-r stands for recursive; copy folder and all its subfolders, etc) to my
+The second command copies the entire project/ folder from my local machine (-r stands for recursive; copy folder and all its subfolders, etc) to my
 scratch folder on Hyak (/gscratch/stf/zmcnulty)